KG-1510/KG-1510/README.md

 <p align="center"><img height="25" src="https://komarev.com/ghpvc/?username=KG-1510" alt="KG-1510" /></p>

 <h4 align="center">
-I am currently working at Bajaj Finserv as a Software Developer.
+I am currently working at Atlan as a Software Engineer.
 I love coding in Python, Java, Javascript and Typescript, and I love to learn new tech!
 Here are all of my projects, feel free to use and modify them! 😄
 </h4>

 <h2 align="center">Stats: </h2>